-United Way recognized contributed professional services in the amount of \$4,687 and \$13,272 for the years ended December 31, 2021 and 2020, respectively.
-Recognized contributed services were related to financial planning, legal and audit and accounting services.
+United Way recognized contributed professional services in the amount of \$23,738 and \$4,687 for the years ended December 31, 2022 and 2021, respectively, with no donor-imposed restrictions.
+Recognized contributed services were related to financial planning, and audit & accounting services.